“WHAT THE HECK IS THAT?”

 The fat tire bike sits in our store window, stopping traffic and getting people to come in and gape at it.
 It truly is a jaw-dropper, and person after person shakes their head and walks away.

-I’ve never seen a bike that blows people’s minds the way that the fat tire bike does.
+I’ve never seen a bicycle that blows people’s minds the way that the fat tire bicycle does.